 The Friends of the Framingham Library hold monthly book sales on the third Saturday of the month.
-The next sale is Saturday, July 16 at the Main Library on 49 Lexington Street.
-Please click here for details about the sale.
+The next sale is Saturday, August 20 at the Main Library on 49 Lexington Street.

 Donate Your No-Longer-Needed Books, DVDs, and CDs (sorry, no VHS/videos) to the Library